TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 We validate the student model on the dedicated validation dataset of OWT we introduced in @unimodal_data.

-The model is trained for only one epoch, as we found the model to converge quickly, and because the text data we collect yields almost 1M batches of size 256, with a sequence length of 256, which is very large.
-In comparison, the 1.2M images of ImageNet-1K @imagenet yield 5004 batches of size 256 for a single epoch.
+The model is trained for only one epoch, as we found the model to converge quickly, and because the text data we collect yields almost 1M batches with a sequence length of 256 per sample.
+For comparison, the 1.2M images of ImageNet-1K @imagenet yield 5004 batches of size 256 for a single epoch.

 Other hyperparameters used, including the learning rate, are similar to that of the image model, and are provided in @distil_bert_hyperparameters.

-Before the loss, defined in @unimodal_kd_bert_loss, is applied, we perform a similar preprocessing as for the image model.
+Before the loss (@unimodal_kd_bert_loss) is applied, we perform a similar preprocessing as for the image model.
 However, following Data2Vec2 @data2vec2, we do not apply layer normalization on the averaged activations, and the loss is only calculated for non-padding tokens.
 This was not relevant in the image model, as there is no padding in the image data.